AR-15 Rifle History

 The AR-15 was first developed by ArmaLite, a small arms engineering company, in the late 1950s.
 The rifle was designed by Eugene Stoner and was originally intended for military use as a lightweight, selective-fire rifle.
 However, the U.S. military ultimately passed on the design in favor of the M14 rifle.

-In the early 1960s, ArmaLite sold the design and manufacturing rights to Colt’s Manufacturing Company.
+In 1959, ArmaLite sold the design and manufacturing rights to Colt’s Manufacturing Company.
+This acquisition allowed Colt to take ownership of the design and further develop it for commercial and military purposes.
 Colt refined the design and introduced the rifle as the AR-15 in 1964.
 The AR-15 was marketed to both military and civilian customers and gained popularity in both markets.

 VIETNAM WAR ERA